Easiest 7000m Peaks Nepal

 Gangapurna Peak - 7,454 Meters

 Gangapurna is a peak in the Annapurna range of the Himalayas in Nepal.
-It is located about 10 kilometers north of Annapurna South and has an elevation of 7,455 meters (24,459 feet).
+It rises directly above Manang village on the Annapurna Circuit and has an elevation of 7,455 meters (24,459 feet).
+Be aware that, unlike most peaks on this list, Gangapurna is a serious technical climb best left to experienced mountaineers.
 Gangapurna is a famous mountain for climbing and has several routes to the summit.

 Gangapurna peak is often climbed as part of a trek through the Annapurna region, known for its beautiful landscapes, diverse culture, and challenging hikes.
 Several base camps and high camps are established along the way to the summit, providing a place for climbers to rest and acclimatize.